Skip to main content

 The bottom line

 Everyone has felt something “go down the wrong pipe” when swallowing.
 In most cases, the body’s reflexes can clear the issue and nothing harmful happens.
 But people who have trouble swallowing or decreased alertness can get aspiration pneumonia.
 And this can be dangerous if untreated.
-If you have signs and symptoms of aspiration, let your healthcare provider know right away.
+If you have signs and symptoms of aspiration, let a healthcare professional know right away.

 why trust our exports reliability shield